 Hanukkah celebrates the miracle of the Festival of Lights.
 The story of the miracle tells of how a one night’s supply of lamp oil provided light for eight nights.
 This took place during the re-dedication of the Holy Temple of Jerusalem.
 This Jewish holiday celebrates many traditions like playing the dreidel game and lighting the menorah, and telling stories of the Maccabees.
-Traditionally, fried foods are served during the holiday, like potato latkes and these bismarks.
+Fried foods are traditionally served during the holiday.
+Potato latkes and these bismarks are common treats.

 These donuts are common in many other places around the world and go by many names.
 Whether you call them bismarks, paczkis or sufganiyot, these fried, sugar covered, filled yeast donuts, are just divine.

 I usually make bismarks at home around the winter holidays.
 I am always the most popular person in my house when these donuts start piling up on a plate.
 Depending on who is at home, we fill them with preserves, nut butter or chocolate spread.
 The kids love to be in charge of shaking the bag to coat the donuts in sugar.

 Of course, these little bismarks are perfect for any Hanukkah or Christmas celebration but they are delicious any time you feel like a sweet treat.

 For more delicious gluten free recipes, please visit our recipe page.

 Need help finding gluten free items in your grocery store?
 Download our free mobile app with scanner today to ease the stress of shopping for gluten free items.

 Mix warm milk (100-110 degrees), yeast and 2 tablespoons of granulated sugar in to a small bowl and mix.
 Set aside to bloom.

 In a large bowl, measure out the remaining 2 tablespoons of granulated sugar, gluten free flour mix, and salt.
 Whisk to combine.